Lost (Bring Me the Horizon song): Composition and lyrics

 "Lost" has been described by critics as a pop punk, emo pop, hyperpop, pop rock, and an alternative rock song.
-The song was written by the band's lead vocalist Oliver Sykes, keyboardist Jordan Fish, guitarist Lee Malia, bassist Matt Kean and drummer Matt Nicholls, and produced by Zakk Cervini and Evil Twin.
-"Lost" deals with themes of depression, drug abuse and suicide.
-The song leans into how someone who feels that their medication for their mental illness is "not doing anything" as inferred by the lyrics.
 Many critics noted how "Lost" felt inspired by My Chemical Romance, which Sykes also cited as one of the main inspirations behind the track as well as The Strokes.

 When speaking to Clara Amfo on BBC Radio 1, Sykes explained about how excited he felt to release "Lost" compared to the previous single "Strangers":

 "I don't wanna sound negative, but it was the least excited I've been about releasing a song, just because it didn't feel like the kind of song I wanted the world to hear yet, I think ["Lost"] encapsulates exactly how I imagine this next album or EP or whatever you want to call it, is going to sound like, it is a really good representation of how I imagine this record to be."

 Sykes also later added that he felt the song was "more honest" and compared it to a therapy session with himself.
 In an interview with Kerrang!, Fish explained why the band chose "Lost" as the third single for Post Human: Nex Gen.

 "Usually on the singles we're looking for something that'll help people who don't necessarily like our band – or know our band – engage with it.
 That's part of the reason, I know it's not a particularly artistic one, but catchy songs end up being singles.
 Compared to "Die4U" and "Strangers", it's very emo-y feeling.
 That's kind of one of the themes of the record musically, it goes a bit more there compared to the other two.
 It's a bit more fun and upbeat compared to other songs we've done.
 Both "Die4U" and "Strangers" are more like ballads, so doing something a bit more upbeat and fun was cool.
 It was either that or do something slightly heavier, and we've got some heavier stuff coming on the rest of the record, so it felt like a good thing to drop now.
 We'll see if we're right!"